SchmidtDSE/afscgap/README.md

 <br>

 ### Examples / tutorial
 One of the best ways to learn is through our examples / tutorials series.
-For more details see our [getting started guide]().
+For more details see our [usage guide]().

 <br>